-A clip of the incident was shared by u/kaleinrm on the Apex subreddit, which saw both Xynoa and Skittles, who currently hold the number one and two spots on the ranked ladder across all platforms, teaming with an enemy squad to secure a strong finish.
+A clip of the incident was shared by u/kaleinrm on the Apex subreddit, claiming both Xynoa and Skittles, who currently hold the number one and two spots on the ranked ladder across all platforms, were teaming with an enemy squad to secure a strong finish.

 All six of the players involved received massive backlash, with many calling on Respawn to punish those who were teaming for ruining games and potentially costing others their hard-earned rank.

 Unfortunately, they were not the only Apex Predators that had been apparently cheating on May 12, as another clip surfaced only hours after.
 This one featuring 6 other highly-ranked players who had done similar, with one supposedly threatening to DDoS anyone who planned on exposing them.

 “This is “Need a Soda”, who was #5, threatening to get my IP address and boot me offline after I called him out,” Reddit user MittnXBL claimed, later sharing screenshots of the back and forth.

 Update, May 14, 4:19AM EST: Respawn has now responded to the allegations, confirming that they are investigating the claims and will take appropriate action.